P-TEFb/Heatmap/README.md

 Author: Mrutyunjaya Parida, David Price Lab, UIOWA

 ## Usage:
 Heatmap program runs on Python 2.7+.
 It is a linux based, multi-thread capable program with a command line interface.
 It uses parameters in the parameter file provided by the user to build a heatmap.
 If a PARAMTER.txt file is not provided then the program writes the Parameter description below and exits the run.
+The program can be downloaded from https://drive.google.com/file/d/1-MzRNcOEwlLtVBw-4M52QlJx8kyY5gce/view?usp=sharing.
 The program folder contains an installation of bedtools2.
 Please run HEATMAP_CODE.py from the program folder.
 The steps used in this program have been published in the following research papers: https://pubmed.ncbi.nlm.nih.gov/30755505/ , and https://pubmed.ncbi.nlm.nih.gov/32597978/.